Centre of Excellence

 Consult Super-Specialist Doctors at CARE Hospitals

-Itching during dengue fever affects many patients and can cause significant discomfort during both the active infection and recovery phases.
-Dengue fever is a mosquito-borne viral infection caused by the dengue virus and presents with symptoms like high fever, severe headache, joint and muscle pain, rash, and fatigue.
-This comprehensive guide explores the causes of dengue-related itching, effective relief methods, and vital warning signs that require medical attention.
+Many people experience itching during dengue fever.
+A patient suffering from dengue in addition to other dengue related symptoms is also troubled by itching during both the active infection and recovery phases.
+Dengue fever is a mosquito-borne viral infection caused by the dengue virus.
+You might experience various symptoms like high fever, severe headache, joint and muscle pain, distinctive rash and fatigue.
+In this comprehensive guide, we will take you through the causes of this type of itching, effective relief methods and vital warning signs that require medical attention.

-Patients typically experience distinctive skin manifestations during dengue infection that develop in stages.
+Patients experience distinctive skin manifestations during dengue infection.
+These symptoms develop in stages.
 A flat, red rash first appears over most of the body between 2 to 5 days after the initial fever onset.
 This is followed by a second rash that resembles measles, which develops during the later stages of the illness.

 The timing and nature of itching symptoms often follow a specific pattern.
-Research indicates that itching typically manifests around the eighth day from the onset of fever.
-Interestingly, the appearance of itching symptoms has been associated with improving clinical conditions, mainly showing a correlation with better platelet counts and hematocrit levels.
+Research indicates that itching typically manifests around the 8th day from the time the fever has started.
+Interestingly the appearance of itching symptoms has been associated with improving clinical conditions (showing a correlation with better platelet counts and hematocrit levels).

-The body's immune system responds to the dengue infection through several mechanisms:
+The body's immune system responds to the dengue infection through several mechanisms.
+They are:

 Research indicates that itching typically appears during recovery, approximately 48 to 72 hours after the critical phase.
 This timing coincides with the body's heightened immune response to fight the infection.